When it comes to workout programs people gravitate towards the ones that yield quick results.

-If you are a beginner or are over 40 years old you may want to look the other system offered by Beachbody called Power 90.
-Think of it as a scaled back version of P90X.
+If you are a beginner or over 40 years old you may want to consider the other system offered by Beachbody called Power 90.
+Think of it as a scaled-back version of P90X.

-Like its cousin it comes with access to fitness and dieting tips.
-Instead of 13 videos there are six videos dedicated to cardio and abs.
-You’ll learn how to tone, firm and sculpt your body as well as lose weight.
-Cardio moves pioneered by Tony Horton are included along with kickboxing and Pilates.
+Like its cousin, it comes with access to fitness and dieting tips.
+Instead of 13 videos, there are six videos dedicated to cardio and abs.
+You’ll learn how to tone, firm, and sculpt your body as well as lose weight.
+Cardio exercises pioneered by Tony Horton are included along with kickboxing and Pilates.

 Jillian Michaels is the TV trainer on the hit show “The Biggest Loser.”
-As the name implies she is geared towards big results – namely in the realm of weight loss.
-If you can commit to 20-minutes per day for a month you may be able to improve your fitness level considerably.
+As the name implies, she is geared towards big results – namely in the realm of weight loss.
+If you can commit to 20 minutes per day for a month you can improve your fitness level considerably.